laegel123/html-final-project/README.md

-# html-final-project
+# HTML Final Project

-This project is a web application based on a Hyundai website.
+This project is a web page inspired by the official Hyundai Motors website.
+It showcases various Hyundai car models, their prices, and dealership information.
+The design is responsive and includes interactive navigation menus.

-## Team Members
+## Team Member

 ### Juno Baek
-Role: Front-end Developer — Worked on responsive layout, component styling, and page structure implementation.
+**Role:** Front-End Developer
+- Implemented the overall page structure
+- Styled components with CSS
+- Handled menu interactions and section-based navigation